mdanas5221/myquerytool/README.md

 ## 🧠 How It Works

-When a user searches for something, MyQueryTool uses AI to understand the search query.
+When a user searches for something, myquerytool uses AI to understand the search query.

 The AI extracts useful information such as: